StreaMulT: Streaming Multimodal Transformer for Heterogeneous and Arbitrary Long Sequential Data: Introduction

-Since their introduction of self-attention~\cite{vaswani2017attention}, Transformer-based architectures have constituted breakthrough in many different Deep Learning fields, creating efficient contextualized encoders~\cite{devlin2019bert} and decoders~\cite{Radford2019LanguageMA}, or regularly beating SOTA benchmarks~\cite{dosovitskiy2021image, gulati2020conformer,8462506}.
-Some of these approaches have been proposed to handle multimodal data, such as Multimodal Transformer~\cite{Tsai2020a}, inferring unaligned dependencies across modalities.
-These approaches however do not tackle the challenges of arbitrary long inputs or streaming inference and face limitation, mainly because of their time and memory complexity which is quadratic in the input sequence.
-Many approaches tried to alleviate this issue~\cite{tay2020efficient} by either using low-rank approximations of the self-attention matrix~\cite{katharopoulos2020transformers, choromanski2021rethinking} adding some sparsity through selected or learned attention patterns~\cite{child2019generating, zaheer2021big,beltagy2020longformer, roy2020efficient}, or conveying information via a bounded memory \cite{dai2019transformerxl, rae2019compressive, martins2021inftyformer} decreasing the complexity up to a linear level.
-Furthermore, some approaches focus on handling stream data, especially in Automatic Speech Recognition (ASR) domain, to ensure low-latency at test time, by chunking input sequences into smaller segments~\cite{wu2020streaming, tian2020synchronous, dong2019selfattention}.
-Notably, Emformer architecture~\cite{Shi2020} performs streaming ASR by updating a memory bank to convey information across segments.
-But this architecture is limited to unimodal sequences. \\ In this paper, we thus propose to combine these two approaches in StreaMulT, a Streaming Multimodal Transformer.
-Our global architecture extends the Emformer approach to a more challenging task, by dealing with heterogeneous and unaligned modalities: it enables to consider both an arbitrary long input multimodal data and a streaming inference.
-Our contributions are threefold.
-First, we define a new applicative paradigm, in which one aims to solve a prediction task across time, from heterogeneous (by nature and acquisition frequency) multimodal sequential data and in a streaming fashion, hence handling arbitrary long input data.
-We then propose StreaMulT, a Streaming Multimodal Transformer architecture to tackle this issue and deal with unaligned input streams.
-Due to the lack of a public dataset adapted to our task, we eventually propose to evaluate our model on CMU-MOSEI dataset, on a multimodal sentiment analysis task, in order to compare StreaMulT performances with previous approaches.
+In this paper, we thus propose to tackle these three problems jointly and we propose a new architecture, named StreaMulT, a Streaming Multimodal Transformer.
+Our global architecture, by combining crossmodal attention and block processing, can deal with heterogeneous and unaligned modalities.
+It enables to consider an arbitrarily long input multimodal data and to perform a streaming inference. \\

+\textbf{Our contributions are threefold:} \begin{itemize} \item First, we formally define a new applicative paradigm, in which one aims to solve a prediction task across time, from heterogeneous (by nature and acquisition frequency) multimodal sequential data and in a streaming fashion, hence handling arbitrarily long input data at both training and inference time. \item We then propose StreaMulT, a Streaming Multimodal Transformer architecture to tackle this issue and deal with unaligned input streams. \item Due to the lack of a public dataset adapted to our task, we eventually propose to evaluate our model on CMU-MOSEI dataset with a multimodal sentiment analysis task, in order to compare StreaMulT performances with previous approaches.
 It includes both multimodal and unaligned streams.
+We show that our model can deal with arbitrarily long sequences without suffering from performance loss.
+We even improve the stat-of-the-art metrics on this dataset. \end{itemize}